refractionPOINT/lce_doc/docs/lc_adapter.md

 1. By the built-in indexer for specific platforms like Carbon Black.
 1. By a generic indexer applied to all fields if no built-in indexer was available.
 1. Optionally, user-specific indexing guidelines.

+All indexes produced will feed into the main IOC Indexing functionality of LimaCharlie.

 #### User Defined Indexing
 An Adapter can be configured to do custom indexing on the data it feeds.